We have all been there. Every gardener or plant enthusiast on this planet once grew their very first garden or plant at some point.

 General Gardening Tips

-- Understand the growing season, or first and last frost dates.
+• Understand the growing season, or first and last frost dates.
+This is your growing season and it determines what you can and can’t grow.
 We have detailed these concepts for Alaska.

-- Don’t fall for fool’s spring!
-It’s tempting to get gardening once the weather starts to warm up.
-Many new gardeners lose their garden to low temperatures from planting too early.
+• Don’t fall for fool’s spring!
+Temperatures will “suddenly” warm up in the spring.
+It’s tempting to get gardening when that happens.
+Many new gardeners lose their ENTIRE garden to low temperatures from planting too early.
 The safest thing to do is plant after your last frost date!

 Growing From Seed Tips

-- Use a seed schedule for your area!
+• Use a seed schedule for your area!
 If you plant all your seeds at once, you will soon have an out of control jungle.
-A seed schedule ensures your garden starts grow to appropriate size for transplanting in your garden.
+A seed schedule ensures your garden starts grow to the appropriate size for transplanting in your garden!

-- Buy grow lights!
+• Buy grow lights!
 If you are growing your own seeds indoors, do yourself a favor and budget grow lights.
 Available light in a windowsill in not sufficient.
 We recommend investing into the best quality lights you can afford.
+In high energy cost areas, LED is king!

-- Only raise one plant in one space.
-It’s fairly commonplace to plant 2-3 seeds when you’re seeding.
+• Only raise one plant in one space, unless you KNOW otherwise.
+It’s fairly commonplace to plant 2-3 seeds when you’re seeding, to ensure you get germination.
 If more than one seed germinates, pick the best of the best and remove any others.
 It’s what’s best for the plant.
-We know it’s hard to kill them!
+We know it’s hard to kill them, but it’s what is BEST for your garden!

 Garden Preparation Tips